Communist Party of Germany: Post-war history

+Wilhelm Pieck and Otto Grotewohl shake hands at the 1946 Unification Congress of the SED.

 In East Germany, the Soviet Military Administration in Germany forced the eastern branch of the SPD to merge with the KPD (led by Pieck and Ulbricht) to form the Socialist Unity Party (SED) in April 1946.
 Although nominally a union of equals, the SED quickly fell under communist domination, and most of the more recalcitrant members from the SPD side of the merger were pushed out in short order.
 By the time of the formal formation of the East German state in 1949, the SED was a full-fledged Communist party, and developed along lines similar to other Soviet-bloc communist parties.
 It was the ruling party in East Germany from its formation in 1949 until 1989.
 The SPD managed to preserve its independence in East Berlin, forcing the SED to form a small branch in West Berlin, the Socialist Unity Party of West Berlin.

 Members of the West German KPD at a meeting in London, 28 February 1947.
 Standing from left to right: Albert Buchmann, Willi Agatz, Max Reimann, unknown, Leo Bauer, and Gustav Gundelach.

-The KPD reorganised in the western part of Germany, and received 5.7 percent of the vote in the first Bundestag election in 1949.
+The KPD reorganized in the western part of Germany, and received 5.7 percent of the vote in the first Bundestag election in 1949.
 But the onset of the Cold War and the subsequent widespread repression of the far-left soon caused a collapse in the party's support.
 The reputation of the party had also been damaged by the conduct of the Red Army during its occupation of eastern Germany, which included looting, political repression, and mass rape.
 On orders from Joseph Stalin, the Communist deputies to the Parlamentarischer Rat refused to sign West Germany's Basic Law to avoid recognizing the political legitimacy of West Germany.
 At the 1953 election the KPD only won 2.2 percent of the total votes and lost all of its seats, never to return.
 The party was banned in August 1956 by the Federal Constitutional Court of Germany.
 The decision was upheld in 1957 by the European Commission of Human Rights in Communist Party of Germany v. the Federal Republic of Germany.